Electric Milkman Vehicles: A Historical Perspective

 Characteristics Values

-Purpose Delivering milk and other goods
+Purpose Delivering fresh milk

 shunzap